teeworlds/documentation/compiling_everything.md

 ### Bam parameters

 By default, Teeworlds compiles in debug mode.
 To compile in release mode, add `conf=release` to the bam arguments.
+E.g.:

-E.g. `$ ../bam/bam conf=release`
+`$ ../bam/bam conf=release`

 By default, Teeworlds compiles the `game` target, i.e. the client and server.
 Available targets are:
 - game (client and server)